Fiserv/zelle-turnkey-solutions/docs/supporting-documents/kony.md

 }
 ```

-## Integration of ZelleSDK with Kony Project using KonyWrapper
+## II.
+Integration of ZelleSDK with Kony Project using KonyWrapper

 ### 1. Create Android Application with a Wrapper class